blin/resume/evgeniy_petrov_cv.rst

 Skills
 ------
-Python, Java:
+Python:
+    I have experience in writing Python scripts and converting scripts written in other languages to Python.
+    I have written several daemons in Python (for example see Zabby below).
+    I have familiarized myself with cpython implementation and I'm able to answer_ questions on Python behavior by digging through cpython source code.

+Java, JVM, JVM based languages:
-    written and deployed applications in production environment, familiar with some internals(cpython, openjdk).
+    I have written and deployed applications in production environment.
+    I have read books on JVM internals and popular JVM based languages (Clojure, Scala).
+    I am using Clojure as a scripting language when solving toy problems to familiarize myself with Lisp and functional programming paradigm.

 Linux:
-    used as desktop and server operating system, comfortable with common administration tasks(on LPIC-1 level), familiar with system calls and some kernel internals.
+    I am using Debian/Linux as desktop operating system.
+    I have experience creating and maintaining deb packages.
+    I have spent some time digging trough strace output.
+    I am familiar with system calls(through man pages) and some kernel internals (I wanted to know how CPU accounting works so I've read Linux Kernel Development by Robert Love, and studied relevant source code).

 System administration:
+    I have administrated a group of production servers with keepalived failover.
+    I have written Puppet node configuration for aforementioned group of servers.
-    have experience with oncall duty,
+    I have experience with on-call duty.
-    have experience with segfault debugging.
+    I have some experience with segfault debugging.

 Relational databases:
-    have experience with PostgreSQL,
+    I have experience with PostgreSQL.
+    Once I've took vertical scaling one step too far and used PostgreSQL as in-memory database(there was a need for complex queries, data was recoverable and query speed was the main issue).
-    have some experience with query optimization,
+    I have some experience with query optimization.
-    written stored procedures in plpgsql.

-NoSQL databases:
-    have some experience with CouchDB and MongoDB.

-Clojure, Scala:
-    read books, written toy applications and scripts.

 Professional experience